Integrating Keycloak with ICE ClusterWare#

 • The "Use refresh tokens" checkbox should be enabled (in the web-UI, this is under the "Advanced" tab).

-Take note of the following information as it will be needed later during the ClusterWare configuration process:
+When creating the client, take note of the following information as it is needed later during the ClusterWare configuration process:

 More information can be found in Keycloak’s Server Administration documentation:

-After setting up these basic "containers" for interacting with the ClusterWare platform, the next step is to create any users that will need ClusterWare admin roles.
+After setting up these basic containers for interacting with the ClusterWare platform, the next step is to create any users that need ClusterWare admin roles.
 For enterprise organizations, these accounts may already be created and can be re-used for ClusterWare roles.

-The user creation process is straightforward – each user needs a unique username (unique within the realm), and can optionally be given first/last names and an email address.
-If desired, users can be configured to be required to change their password at first login, or required to verify their email address, etc. If Keycloak was configured for other organizational uses, it may require additional or different user information, e.g. a physical address or an employee ID number.
+The user creation process is straight-forward – each user needs a unique username within the realm, and can optionally be given first/last names and an email address.
+You can also configure users to be required to change their password at first login, required to verify their email address, and so on.
+If Keycloak was configured for other organizational uses, it may require additional user information, such as a physical address or an employee ID number.

-It may be worth considering Keycloak’s "Groups" feature to categorize and organize users to simplify user-to-role mapping.
-E.g. a group could be defined for HPC-Admins and that group can then be granted a role of hpc.fulladmin; any user added to that group will thus become a Full Admin.
+Additionally, you may consider Keycloak’s "Groups" feature to categorize and organize users to simplify user-to-role mapping.
+For example, you can define a group for HPC-Admins and that group can then be granted a role of hpc.fulladmin.
+Any user added to that group will become a Full Admin.
 This can greatly simplify the process of adding roles to large numbers of users.

 More details can be found in Keycloak’s Server Administration documentation: